mykola-mmm/fictional-dollop/README.md

 >
 > The current approach utilizes transfer learning with a pre-trained transformer model (RoBERTa), fine-tuned for the job title classification task.
 More details on this approach are provided in the following sections.

+> **Note:** Project Notebooks
+>
+> - `notebooks/roberta.ipynb`: This notebook contains the code for fine-tuning the RoBERTa transformer model for job title classification.
+> - `notebooks/classifiers.ipynb`: This notebook includes the code for the ensemble of classifiers approach, along with minimal data analysis (single graph :) ).

 ## 0. How to run the code?

 ### Python Version